brandonbloom/fipp/README.md

 strategy as described by Kiselyov, Peyton-Jones, and Sabry in [Lazy v.
 Yield: Incremental, Linear Pretty-printing][6].

-Clojure's Reducers framework is used to simulate generators and their `yield` operator.
-Unlike lazy reduction, reducers interleave execution of multi-phase reductions by composition of reducer functions.
+Clojure's transducers are used to simulate generators and their `yield` operator.
+Unlike lazy reduction, transducers interleave execution of multi-phase transformations by function composition.
 This enables preservation of the bounded-space requirement and eases reasoning about the program's behavior.
+Additionally, it avoids a lot of intermediate object allocation.

 ## Idiomatic!